-Yannis Simonides - Actor | Director
+Yannis Simonides - Actor & Director

-Loukas N. Skipitaris studied acting with some of New York’s leading teachers and earned a Masters in stage directing at Queens College (CUNY).
-He made his Broadway acting debut in Ilya Darling with Melina Merkouri, and subsequently appeared in the original Broadway production of Zorba, directed by Harold Prince.
-Besides dozens of productions of Greek classics and plays by Anton Chekhov, Tennessee Williams, George Bernard Shaw, Neil Simon, Ira Levin, he directed the world premiere of the oratorio Erotocritos at Lincoln Center.
-He is the founder and director of The Acting Place, a professional training workshop, as well as the founding and artistic director of Theatron, Inc., a non-profit Greek American performing arts center in NYC.
+Born and raised in Thessaloniki, he made his Broadway debut in Ilya Darling with Melina Merkouri, and subsequently appeared in the original Broadway production of Zorba, directed by Harold Prince.
+Besides dozens of productions of Greek classics and plays by Chekhov, T. Williams, Shaw, Neil Simon, Ira Levin, he directed the world premiere of the oratorio Erotocritos at Lincoln Center for the Greek Theatre of New York.
+He is the founding and artistic director of Theatron, Inc., a non-profit Greek American performing arts center in NYC.

-Theoni Vahliotes Aldredge – Costume Designer
+Theoni Vahliotes Aldredge – Design

 Caryn Heilman – Percussion

-Caryn Heilman is a percussionist, vocalist and dancer with the World Music of Nana ensemble, which blends musical elements from around the world.
+Caryn is a percussionist, vocalist and dancer with the World Music of Nana ensemble, which blends musical elements from around the world.
 A specialist in frame drums, she plays the daf, a Sufi drum from Kurdistan, and the tar.
 She has also founded her own dance company, LiquidBody, and is co-founder of Topia Arts Center, a green arts and education center in Adams, Massachusetts.